The Best of Wham!: If You Were There...

 The Best of Wham!: If You Were There... is the second UK-released compilation to summarise the career of English pop duo Wham!.
 It was released on 24 November 1997, and peaked at number 4 on the UK Albums Chart.
-The end of the album features a hidden track that was first heard on their debut album, Fantastic.
+The end of the album features a hidden track that was first heard on the duo's debut album, Fantastic (1983).